Point-in-polygon queries

 In the example below, we use southern.at[0, "geometry"]

 ).
-This is in order to match each row’s geometry of the entire
+This ensures that each row’s geometry in the addresses

-data frame against the same polygon.
-If, in contrast, we would
+data frame is matched against the same polygon.
+In contrast, if we ran within()

 addresses.within(southern_district.at[0, "geometry"])